Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Are the results permanent?

-Laser treatment permanently removes existing dark spots.
+Laser treatment can help reduce or remove existing dark spots, although outcomes vary.
 However, new spots can form if you do not protect your skin from sun exposure.
 Wearing daily sunscreen helps the results last for years.

 Can laser treatment work on all skin tones?

-Modern lasers can safely treat most skin tones when used correctly.
+Modern lasers have been used across a range of skin tones when settings are selected appropriately by an experienced practitioner.
 However, darker skin requires special care and specific laser settings to avoid complications.
 Choose an experienced practitioner familiar with treating various skin types.

 Will my dark spots come back after treatment?

-The treated spots will not return.
+Treated pigmentation may not reappear, but new pigmentation can develop over time.
 However, sun exposure can cause new dark spots to form in different areas.
 Consistent sun protection prevents new pigmentation.

 How long until I can wear makeup?